GoodFellas-ai/film-oneri-motoru/README.md

 Jupyter Notebook
 ---

-📊 Dataset
+📊 Dataset:

 MovieLens dataset was used
 User-movie interactions (ratings) were analyzed
 Data cleaning and preprocessing steps were applied
 ---

-⚙️ Project Stages
+⚙️ Project Stages:

 🔹 1.
 Data Analysis (EDA)
 Dataset was examined (shape, feature types)